One of the keys to success is understanding the ’80/20 rule’ but another important principle is ‘incremental change’.

-One of the keys to bulding a stronger physical body is lifting weight.
+One of the keys to building a stronger physical body is lifting weight.
 It has been found to reduce bone and joint diseases, and I highly recommend it, having healed my busted spine personally over many years of incremental change.

 For example, a common goal for strength-training programs is to increase or to maintain one’s physical strength or muscle mass.
 In order to achieve more strength, as opposed to maintaining current strength capacity, muscles (see skeletal muscles) need to be stressed in such a way that triggers the body’s natural, adaptive response to new demands placed on it.

-Progressive overload not only stimulates muscle growth, but it also stimulates the development of stronger and denser bones, ligaments, tendons and cartilage.
+Progressive overload not only stimulates muscle growth, but it also stimulates the development of stronger and denser bones, ligaments, tendons, and cartilage.
 Progressive overload also incrementally increases blood flow to exercised regions of the body and stimulates more responsive nerve connections between the brain and the muscles involved.

 Another example is Business.